PolyMeilex/Neothesia/docs/index.md

     details: Learn how to play piano by watching falling blocks with your favorite songs
   - title: Connect your MIDI keyboard
     icon: 🔌
-    details: Play along on your keyboard or use the integrated synthetizer
+    details: Play along on your keyboard or use the integrated synthesizer
   - title: Cross-platform
     icon: 💻
     details: Available on Linux, Windows and MacOS